LAStools/LAStools/bin/lascopcindex_README.md

 Check for latest updates at
 https://rapidlasso.de/category/blog/releases/

-If you have any suggestions please let us (support@rapidlasso.de) know.
+If you have any suggestions please let us (info@rapidlasso.de) know.